lpmi-13/preact-starter/README.md

 ### Eslint and Editorconfig :

-Eslint lints your code, to help you having a consistant code.
+Eslint lints your code, to help you have a consistent code style.
-Editorconfig keeps a consistant configuration between your text editor.
+Editorconfig keeps a consistent configuration between your text editor.

 ### Usage :